 - Performance and cost optimization

-Second - Use GSuite or Cloud Identity to create an Org
+Second - Use Workspace or Cloud Identity to create an Org

 This video discusses most of the items in googles documentation for best practices for enterprise organizations which is a must read for this step.